Dangers of Buying Drugs in the Hood

 When it comes to buying drugs in a dangerous neighborhood, risks increase significantly.
 It is also more likely for drugs purchased in bad neighborhoods to be cut with impurities, leading to an overdose.

 When it comes to buying drugs in a dangerous neighborhood, risks increase significantly.
 Dangerous neighborhoods tend to have less police activity – of course, if you are planning on purchasing an illicit chemical substance, this might seem like a good thing.
 Why would you want the cops around?
-Well, in dangerous neighborhoods there is also more violence, more gang activity, and more opportunities for a drug deal to go wrong.
-If there are no law enforcement officers around, you will have no one to call for help if and/or when things go south.
+Because in dangerous neighborhoods, there is also more violence, gang activity, and opportunities for a drug deal to go wrong.
+If there are no law enforcement officers around, you will have no one to call for help when things go south.

 Dangers of the Drugs Themselves

 It is also far more likely for drugs purchased in bad neighborhoods to be cut with something impure.
-Many drug dealers will say they are selling one substance, but in actuality, they will either be selling a less pure version of that substance or a different substance entirely.
+Many drug dealers will say they are selling one substance, but in actuality, they will either sell a less pure version of that substance or a different one entirely.
 For example, cocaine dealers will frequently cut pure cocaine with harmful chemical additives, like bath salts or methamphetamine.

-This potent chemical combination will result in a set of side effects different from the side effects associated with cocaine, but the dealer will still sell the substance under the guise of cocaine to increase his or her sales.
-Some dealers will cut drugs with basic household items – items that can be dangerous when ingested.
-For example, cocaine dealers have also been known to cut their “product” with things like baking soda, powdered dish soap, or cornstarch.
-On its own, corn starch is not dangerous to ingest – but snorting cornstarch can result in serious nasal passage issues.
+This potent chemical combination will result in a set of side effects different from the side effects associated with cocaine.
+However, the dealer will still sell the substance under the guise of cocaine to increase their sales.
+In addition, some dealers will cut drugs with basic household items – items that can be dangerous when ingested.
+For example, cocaine dealers have also cut their “product” with baking soda, powdered dish soap, or cornstarch.
+Corn starch is not dangerous to ingest – but snorting cornstarch can be life-threatening.

 The Hood – Then and Now

-If you or someone you know has been struggling with drug addiction and has been purchasing from any source – no matter how reliable it might seem – it is crucial that professional help is sought as soon as possible.
+If you or someone you know has been struggling with drug addiction and purchasing from any source – no matter how reliable it might seem – it is crucial that professional help is sought as soon as possible.
 We at Absolute Awakenings provide men and women of all ages and backgrounds with the resources they need to get and stay sober.
-Please feel free to give us a call today to learn more about our program of recovery, or to speak with one of our admissions counselors about getting started on your path of recovery today.
+So please feel free to give us a call today to learn more about our recovery program or to speak with one of our admissions counselors about getting started on your path of recovery today.